Kubwa Five Safaris

 Day 11

-After breakfast, you'll return to Windhoek and transfer to Hosea Kutako International Airport to check in for your outbound flight back home.
+After having a delightful breakfast, you'll return to Windhoek and be transferred to Hosea Kutako International Airport for your scheduled flight back home.

 Expert yips: